-• The scholarship or fellowship grant (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in Pub.
-970, chapter 1; or

-• The scholarship or fellowship grant (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in Pub.
+- The scholarship or fellowship grant (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in Pub.
+970, chapter 1; or - The scholarship or fellowship grant (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in Pub.
 970, chapter 1.

 Tax-free educational assistance treated as a refund.
-Some tax-free educational assistance received after 2014 may be treated as a refund of qualified education expenses paid in 2014.
-This tax-free educational assistance is any tax-free educational assistance received by you or anyone else after 2014 for qualified education expenses paid on behalf of a student in 2014 (or attributable to enrollment at an eligible educational institution during 2014).
+Some tax-free educational assistance received after 2016 may be treated as a refund of qualified education expenses paid in 2016.
+This tax-free educational assistance is any tax-free educational assistance received by you or anyone else after 2016 for qualified education expenses paid on behalf of a student in 2016 (or attributable to enrollment at an eligible educational institution during 2016).

-If this tax-free educational assistance is received after 2014 but before you file your 2014 income tax return, see Refunds received after 2014 but before your income tax return is filed. later.
-If this tax-free educational assistance is received after 2014 and after you file your 2014 income tax return, see Refunds received after 2014 and after your income tax return is filed, later.
+If this tax-free educational assistance is received after 2016 but before you file your 2016 income tax return, see Refunds received after 2016 but before your income tax return is filed, later.
+If this tax-free educational assistance is received after 2016 and after you file your 2016 income tax return, see Refunds received after 2016 and after your income tax return is filed. later.

 Refunds.
 A refund of qualified education expenses may reduce adjusted qualified education expenses for the tax year or may require you to include some or all of the refund in your gross income for the year the refund is received.
 See chapter 6 of Pub.
 970 for more information.
-Some tax-free educational assistance received after 2014 may be treated as a refund.
+Some tax-free educational assistance received after 2016 may be treated as a refund.
 See Tax-free educational assistance treated as a refund, earlier.

-Refunds received in 2014.
-For each student, figure the adjusted qualified education expenses for 2014 by adding all the gualified education expenses paid in 2014 and subtracting any refunds of those expenses received from the eligible educational institution during 2014.
+Refunds received in 2016.
+For each student, figure the adjusted qualified education expenses for 2016 by adding all the qualified education expenses paid in 2016 and subtracting any refunds of those expenses received from the eligible educational institution during 2016.

-Refunds received after 2014 but before your income tax return is filed.
-If anyone receives a refund after 2014 of qualified education expenses you paid on behalf of a student in 2014 and the refund is received before you file your 2014 income tax return, reduce the amount of gualified education expenses for 2014 by the amount of the refund.
+Refunds received after 2016 but before your income tax return is filed.
+If anyone receives a refund after 2016 of qualified education expenses you paid on behalf of a student in 2016 and the refund is received before you file your 2016 income tax return, reduce the amount of qualified education expenses for 2016 by the amount of the refund.

-Refunds received after 2014 and after your income tax return is filed.
-If anyone receives a refund after 2014 of gualified education expenses you paid on behalf of a student in 2014 and the refund is received after you file your 2014 income tax return, you may need to include some or all of the refund in your gross income for the year the refund is received.
+Refunds received after 2016 and after your income tax return is filed.
+If anyone receives a refund after 2016 of qualified education expenses you paid on behalf of a student in 2016 and the refund is received after you file your 2016 income tax return, you may need to include some or all of the refund in your gross income for the year the refund is received.
 See chapter 6 of Pub.
 970 for more information.

 Coordination with Coverdell education savings accounts and qualified tuition programs.
-Reduce your qualified education expenses by any qualified education expenses used to figure the exclusion from gross income of (a) interest received under an education savings bond program, or (b) any distribution from a Coverdell education savings account or gualified tuition program (QTP).
+Reduce your qualified education expenses by any qualified education expenses used to figure the exclusion from gross income of (a) interest received under an education savings bond program, or (b) any distribution from a Coverdell education savings account or qualified tuition program (QTP).
 For a QTP, this applies only to the amount of tax-free earnings that were distributed, not to the recovery of contributions to the program.